filecoin-project/FIPs/FIPS/fip-draft_tipset-reservations.md

 The settlement rules net-charge the sender only for actual consumption (`base_fee_burn + over_estimation_burn + miner_tip`) and realize refunds by decreasing `reserved[s]` by the full `gas_cost`.
 This approach:

-- Preserves the external behavior of gas accounting: receipts, `GasOutputs`, and miner/burn flows are unchanged.
+- Preserves the external behavior of gas accounting for executed explicit messages: receipts, `GasOutputs`, and miner/burn flows are unchanged.
 - Realizes refunds by increasing free balance, not by issuing new balance credits, which keeps the on-chain balance evolution identical to the legacy path while preventing misuse of reserved funds mid-tipset.
 - Guarantees the invariant `consumption + refund = gas_cost` and enforces that reservations return to zero by session end, because each message’s full `gas_cost` is released exactly once.